 - Formulate correct treatment plan for orthopedic conditions.

 - Synthesize the principles of orthopedic patient assessment including flexibility, joint, range of motion, muscle length, muscle strength, endurance, palpation, orthopedic tests and functional rating scales, and gait analysis.

 - Correctly perform various patient assessment activities including flexibility and muscle length, strength, endurance, functional rating scales, orthopedic tests, palpation and gait analysis.

 - Utilize results of various orthopedic and medical tests and assessment procedures to identify patient status.

 - Identify various orthopedic impairments, problems and conditions using ICF models and recognize indications and contradictions for physical therapy treatment.

 - Relate various physical therapy, surgical, and medical interventions to specific orthopedic problems and conditions.

 - Compare stretching, mobilization and PROM treatments in terms of definitions, implementation, rationale and effectiveness.

 - Compare types of exercise equipment and devices.

-- Describe appropriate use of supportive devices, splints and orthotics used in orthopedics.
+- Select appropriate use of supportive devices, splints and orthotics used in orthopedics.